 You also can’t look at this site in isolation.
 To the north-west of the of village is the 2000 home Norwood development.
 This could lead to an equivalent of 2500 or more extra cars in the area once complete.
 By the time this development, Paston Reserve and all the developments around Eye are complete there could be an additional 5000 cars in the area of the village.
 This is based on the 2011 the census for the area: No car: 395 (14%), one car: 1,340 (47%), two or more cars 1,125 (39%).

 For every house built the council get a CIL (Community infrastructure levy) payment.
 A flat fee is charged for each square metre of floor area in new developments.
 For cash strapped councils like Peterborough this is a godsend but some may think this causes a conflict of interests as the more houses that are built the more money the council receives.
 Eye is also in the moderate value zone which can make it more profitable for house builders.
-I’ve still not got to the bottom of why the city was divided up like this, if you know please let me know.
+I still don’t know when, why or who divided the city up like this, if you know please let me know.

 - Anger at plans for up to 300 homes in Peterborough village of Eye